Keats/tera/docs/content/docs/_index.md

 Returns true if the given variable is an object (ie can be iterated over key, value).

 #### starting\_with
-Returns true if the given variable is a string starts with the arg given.
+Returns true if the given variable is a string and starts with the arg given.

 Example:
 ```jinja2